nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### **Academic Component**

 This section will describe in detail how some features inside the academic tracker section have been implemented.
-Figure x illustrates the general overview, the associations and the multiplicity of the academic classes.
+The following figure illustrates the general overview, the associations and the multiplicity of the academic classes.

 ![Academic_Class_Diagram](Images/Academic_Class_Diagram.png)